 A. A Health Savings Account (HSA) is a type of health insurance offered by an increasing number of employers.
 It combines a high-deductible health plan with a tax-free health savings account to which the employee and the employer can contribute.
 (It is not the same as a Medicare Medical Savings Account, a health plan available only to Medicare beneficiaries, which is not discussed in this article.)

-IRS rules say that you can’t continue to contribute to an HSA if you’re entitled to Medicare.
+IRS rules say that you can’t contribute to an HSA if you’re enrolled in Medicare.
 You can draw on funds already in the account but you can't add to them.
-But it’s important to know the difference in meaning between “eligible” and “entitled” as defined by government officials:
+So it’s important to know how you can get around this rule if you have an HSA at work and want to continue working beyond age 65.
+Here’s what you can do, according to different situations: